 - Numbness or tingling in the leg, foot or groin

 - Back or leg pain while sitting

 Each symptom item is rated on a scale from 0 to 6, with 0 being not bothersome, 3 somewhat bothersome and 6 extremely bothersome.

-]The questionnaire that patient receives looks like following image.
-P
+]The questionnaire that the patient receives looks like the following image.

 On a 0–6 point scale, please rate the following symptoms according to how bothersome they were in the past week.
 These symptoms are

 2. Numbness or tingling in leg, foot or groin

 3. Weakness in leg or foot, for example, difficulty in the lifting of a foot.

 Uses of Sciatica Bothersomeness Index

 The index has been used to find the status of the patient discomfort.
 It has also been used to assess the outcome of the treatment, whether operative or nonoperative, in a group of patients.